-I have been working as an emergency vet for almost 10 years.
+I have been working as an emergency vet for more than 10 years.
 Friends and family are always asking for my advice on everything from their pet’s diet to their pet’s dental hygiene.

 - Don’t wait too long.